pypiserver/pypiserver/contributor_docs/README.md

 ## Find more information

-If something is missing in the documentation here, try checking in the `README.rst` and if it's still not there, don't hesistate to contribute.
+If something is missing in the documentation here, try checking in the `README.rst` and if it's still not there, don't hesitate to contribute.

 ## Documentation organization